-4.7 INDUSTRY
+4.9 INDUSTRY

-- Q. What is the name of the business where .....'s MAIN work is carried out? - C. Industry is the branch of economic activity carried out at the person's place of work during the reference week.
+- Q. What is the name of the business where .....'s MAIN work is carried out? - C. Industry is the type of economic activity carried out at the person's place of work during the reference week.
 This is defined in terms of the kind of goods produced or services supplied by the unit in which the person works and NOT necessarily the specific duties or functions of the person's job.
-Examples of industries are construction/ electrical installation, baking of bread, repair of boats/yacht, activities of trust company and hedge funds and retail banking.
+Examples of industries are construction, electrical installation, baking of bread, repair of boats/yacht, activities of trust company and hedge funds and retail banking.

-For the corresponding occupation at Q4.6, indicate the name of the business carried out by the employer.
+For the corresponding occupation at Q4.8, indicate the name of the business carried out by the employer.
 If it is not obvious from the name, or the business has no name, you should clearly indicate what the employer makes or does.
 Some employers are engaged in more than one industry (e.g. Government) therefore it is important to specify the type of industry that relates to the person for whom you are recording information.
 Write the name of the business or the department in government.
-Examples of various industries are provided in APPENDIX C. Finance or Tourism/Tourist Industry is NOT an accepted answer PROBE to find out the name of the business and the main type of activities carried on there.
+Examples of various industries are provided in APPENDIX C (page 98).
+Finance or Tourism/Tourist Industry is NOT an accepted answer.
+PROBE to find out the name of the business and the main type of activities carried on there.

 Similar to occupational classification, industries are systematically classified into different categories based on similar economic activities carried out by a set of units.
-This is done using the International Standard Industrial Classification of All Economics Activities (ISIC Revision 4).
+This is done using the International Standard Industrial Classification of All Economics Activities (ISIC) Revision 4.
 Establishments are classified in industries based on a detailed description of the main economic activities that occur there.

 Errors in the classification of industries could occur when an Interviewer does not give adequate or complete descriptions of economic activities.
-For example, inaccuracies may arise when an Interviewer lists the economic activity of an establishment by the occupation of the person employed there rather than the activity that is carried on at the business.
+There are cases in which an Interviewer lists the economic activity of an establishment by the occupation of the person employed there rather than the activity that is carried on at the business.
+E.g., the industry for a person who is employed at a hotel as a 'security guard' should be 'Hotel' rather than security company if it is the hotel that is the employer.
+However, if that person is placed at the hotel by a security firm, then the industry will be 'Security'.